4305 N Garfield St # 221 Midland, TX 79705

 Naturally Treat Sleep Apnea at Home

 For those patients that have light and unobtrusive symptoms, you can do things at home to alleviate your sleep apnea issues.
-Consider these tips from our team and you might not need medical intervention:
+We recommend following these tips in addition to professional care.
+Consider these tips from our team:

 Frequently Asked Questions